 Common LoJack locations

-There are more than 20 locations where the LoJack can be found.
+There are more than 20 locations where the LoJack unit can be found.
 Here are a few common locations where installers might hide it:

 - Behind or underneath the glove compartment

-- Under the dash’s under panel
+- Beneath the dash’s under panel

-- Vehicle’s ceiling headliner, near lights
+- Vehicle’s ceiling headliner, near the dome or courtesy lights

 - Under or behind the instrument cluster